saveenr/usql-tutorial/grouping-and-aggregation/cross-apply-and-array_agg.md

 What we will how is how to move back and forth between the following two RowSets

-The first rowset has a column called Urls we want to split
+The first RowSet has a column called Urls we want to split

 | Region | Urls |
 | :--- | :--- |
 | en-us | A;B;C |
 | en-gb | D;E;F |

-The second rowset has a column called Url we want to merge
+The second RowSet has a column called `Url` we want to merge

 | Region | Url |
 | :--- | :--- |